EECS3311F24/project-codeesc/doc/sprint2/Standups.md

 - **Do you have any blockers?**

-Awaiting updates from team members to finalize documentation and ensure alignment.
+Awaiting updates from team members to finalize documentation.

 ## Nov 10th 2024 - Sprint #2 Standup #2
 - **What did you work on since the last standup?**